ifreddyrondon/circus-log/README.md

 # circus-log
-Lightweight singleton logger with a simple pass-through configuration for use with winston logging library
+Lightweight logger with a simple pass-through configuration for use with winston logging library for Node.js applications